dmsl/academic-responsive-template/README.md

 ## Creative Commons CC BY 4.0 licence

-Boostrap-Academic-Profile is open to reuse under a CC BY 4.0 licence.
+The AR template is open to reuse under a CC BY 4.0 licence.
 This license lets others distribute, remix, tweak, and build upon Boostrap-Academic-Profile, even commercially, as long as they credit the original creation in the footer of the site.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

 More: http://creativecommons.org/licenses/by/4.0/legalcode